lnratajczyk/super-chainsaw/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+The program will output the games as they're being played and can also output the scores.
+Example - "Score for trivia: 5/10"

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.